roshangupta4804-hue/Ba-Effe/README.md

 # Readme

-# 💥 DhamaalEffeKa - Effervescence Creatives Repository
+# 💥 Ba-Effe: Effervescence Creatives Repository

-Welcome to **DhamaalEffeKa**, the design repository for **Effervescence**, the annual cultural fest of IIIT Allahabad.
+Welcome to **Ba-Effe**, the design repository for **Effervescence**, the annual cultural fest of IIIT Allahabad.

 Whether you're taking your first steps in design or you're a seasoned pro, this is your space to contribute and collaborate.